mariobox/mariosanchez.org-metalsmith/src/articles/now.md

 ---
 title: "Now"
 slug: now
-date: 2018-12-22
+date: 2019-04-06
 blurb:
 tags: personal
 ---

-On December 14 I concluded [CS50x Miami](http://theideacenter.co/cs50xmiami/) at the Idea Center.
-CS50 is the Introduction to Computer Science course from Harvard, now offered in different learning institutions around the country as CS50x (sort of like what TEDx does for TED).
-I'm glad I took this course since it focuses on the fundamentals, and gives you a very good foundation for further web development and programming learning.
+2018 was The Year of Coding for me.
+On December 14 I concluded [CS50x Miami](http://theideacenter.co/cs50xmiami/).
+CS50 is the Introduction to Computer Science course from Harvard, where you can learn the fundamentals of web development and programming, including C, Python, and JavaScript.

-I am now practicing the concepts learned in the class by applying them in different projects of interest, and focusing on learning ReactJS.
+I am now taking a break from programming and learning how to operate a Virtual Private Server in Digital Ocean, using this site to practice what I learn.

+Aside from that, I've named 2019 The Year of Personal Finance.
+I am tending to my portfolio of stocks focusing mainly on value, dividend-paying securities.
+My aim is to beat the S&P500 at the end of the year.

 <img src="/img/now.jpg" class="profile medium">

-<div >Last updated: December 22, 2018</div>
+<div >Last updated: April 6, 2019</div>

 Thanks to the great [Derek Sivers](http://sivers.org/nowff) for inspiring this page.